-The School encourages individuals to voice their concerns openly.
-If anyone wishes to raise concerns confidentially, the School will make every effort to keep their identity secret.
+The Trust and the CEO/Headteacher encourage individuals to voice their concerns openly.
+If anyone wishes to raise concerns confidentially, they will make every effort to keep their identity secret.

-The person(s) to whom the disclosure is made will consult with the whistle-blower before divulging their identity to any party, including an investigator.
+The person(s) to whom the disclosure is made will consult with the whistle blower before divulging their identity to any party, including an investigator.

-The School does not encourage anonymous disclosures as this may makes it harder to establish the credibility of an allegation and may make investigation difficult or impossible.
+The Trust and the CEO/Headteacher do not encourage anonymous disclosures as this may makes it harder to establish the credibility of an allegation and may make investigation difficult or impossible.
 Anonymous concerns will be taken seriously and investigated as far as is possible under this policy.

-7. The School's commitment
+7. The Trust's commitment